 This LGS is a key green area in the village of Madeley.
+It is in the greenbelt although the purpose of greenbelt is different and the LGS is very important.
 It is a very attractive green space, providing an important and beautiful setting for a number of listed historic buildings including the grade 1 listed 12th century All Saints Church, The Almshouses and 17th century Town House in Station Road along with the 17th century Birches farm on its eastern boundary and contributing to the wider historic setting, rural context and the Conservation Area.